Projects, centres, networks and publications in English and Scottish Literature.

 Working within the field of Applied Theatre, Nicola McCartney has developed a unique, research-led methodology that helps people affected by conflict or inequality to better interpret and address their life circumstances through dramaturgy.
 Her research has underpinned the significant international expansion of Edinburgh’s Traverse Theatre’s flagship education project Class Act which, between 2016 and 2019, developed 55 new plays by 120 young people working with various cultural practitioners in Russia, Ukraine and India.

-In addition to Class Act and her own plays, Nicola has been working with Dritan Kastrati, who was smuggled from Kosovo to the UK as a child and then spent many years in the care system.
+In addition to Class Act and her own plays, Nicola worked with Dritan Kastrati, who was smuggled from Kosovo to the UK as a child and then spent many years in the care system.
 Their award-winning, co-written play How Not to Drown (2019) is a piece of physical theatre interweaving interviews with Kastrati’s own writing.
-In October 2020, McCartney was named as lead artist on the National Theatre Scotland project, What does ‘care’ mean in a contemporary Scotland?
-Involving local authorities, carers and cared for young people, this project will enable her to continue her work on the positive impact of creative responses to experiences of the care system.
+In October 2020, McCartney was named as lead artist on the National Theatre Scotland project, Care in Contemporary Scotland, A Creative Enquiry.
+Involving local authorities, carers and cared for young people, this project enables her to continue her work on the positive impact of creative responses to experiences of the care system.

 Funded by various bodies including Traverse Theatre, the British Council, BBC (Emerging Artists Award), and National Theatre Scotland